AtillaYasar/elevenlabs-usage/README.md

 - crop audios using text
   + get speech tagger, use timestamps to crop
     - OpenAI Whisper is strong, but requires GPU to run
-- picking and playing audios from some interface that is good  (as opposed to normal Windows stuff)
+- picking and playing audios with some interface that is good  (as opposed to normal Windows stuff)

 ### misc
 - all this in a nice interface, probably with tkinter.